CVS to offer self-swab tests at two Long’s Drugs drive-thru windows starting Friday

 CVS Health, which owns Longs Drugs in Hawaii, will begin offering self-swab tests for COVID-19 to qualified individuals at two of its stores on Oahu, starting Friday.

-The self-swab tests will only be available at the drive-thru windows of two Longs Drugs locations — 1077 Ainamakua Drive in Mililani and 1130 Kuala St. in Pearl City.
+The self-swab tests will only be available at the drive-thru windows of two Longs Drugs locations — the one at 1077 Ainamakua Drive in Mililani, and at 1130 Kuala St. in Pearl City.

 CVS Health, which had earlier announced the rollout of the self-swab tests across the U.S., said it will offer them to individuals meeting Centers for Disease Control and Prevention criteria, in addition to state and age guidelines.
 CVS plans to establish 1,000 sites across more than 30 states and Washington, D.C.